jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 -   [x] Add option to input tags/genres in metadata file - v.1.4.0
 -   [x] Add functionality to crop cover to poster size - v1.4.4
 -   [x] Scrape actor images and push to Emby - v1.5.0
+-   [ ] Add option to do recursive search on sort_jav.py
--   [ ] Add functionality to manually scrape a javlibrary url if it can't match automatically
+-   [ ] Add option to manually scrape a javlibrary url if it can't match automatically
 -   [ ] Add more video title renaming options
 -   [ ] Scrape video plot/description